-- Students must be a paid Active-level student member of Educators Rising no later than February 1st of the year in which they are competing.
-Check or credit card payment must be received in the National Office by February 15th to be considered an Active-level member. - Students may only compete in one competitive event. - For contests: Teacher leaders may enter up to two entries (individual or dual) per school in each event per division. - Dual means two students participating. - For dual entries consisting of students of varying grade levels, the entry will be placed in the division for the grade level of the most senior member. - For competitions: Teacher leaders may enter up to two entries per school in each individual event per division and one team for team events per division.
-Competitions/contests that are marked as individual or dual will be considered individual events for this purpose. - All team events must have at least two students (and no more than four) per school to qualify. - For teams consisting of students of varying grade levels, the team will be placed in the division for the grade level of the most senior member.
+- Students must be a paid Active-level student member of Educators Rising no later than February 15th of the year in which they are competing.
+Check or credit card payment must be received in the National Office by the stated deadline to be considered an Active-level member. - Students may only compete in one individual and one team event.
+Competitions/contests which are marked as individual or dual will be considered individual events for this purpose. - For contests: Teacher leaders may enter up to two entries (individual or dual) per school in each event per division. - o Dual means two students participating. - For dual entries consisting of students of varying grade levels, the entry will be placed in the division for the grade level of the most senior member. - For competitions: Teacher leaders may enter up to two students per school in each individual event per division and one team for team events per division. - All team events must have at least two students (and no more than four) per school to qualify. - For teams consisting of students of varying grade levels, the team will be placed in the division for the grade level of the most senior member.

 - If a competitor is from a state that holds state competitions/contests, they must first qualify in that given event at their state conference before competing in that event at the Educators Rising National Conference.
-Contact your state/regional coordinator to see if your state offers competitive events.
-Visit our state program page on the Educators Rising national website to contact your state/regional coordinator. - For states that offer state-level competitive events, the top ten places in each competition for each division offered by the state will be eligible to compete at the Educators Rising National Conference. - For contests, you must compete in a state level event in order to be eligible to compete at the Educators Rising National Conference.
-Only entries scoring 97-100 will be eligible to advance to nationals.
-No other entrants from states that offer the competitive events at the state level will be eligible for those state-level-offered competitive events. - For nationals, schools are permitted to replace up to fifty percent of the original team members who qualified at the state- level. - For states that do not offer state-level competitive events, students may register to compete in those events at the Educators Rising National Conference.
-This applies to all Educators Rising national competitions.
-This does not apply to contests since you must qualify at state first before moving to nationals in any competition.
+Contact your state/regional coordinator to see if your state offers competitions/contests.
+Visit our state program page on the Educators Rising national website to contact your state/regional coordinator. - For states that offer state-level competitions, the top ten places in each competition for each division offered by the state will be eligible to compete at the Educators Rising National Conference; for contests, entries scoring 97-100 will be eligible to advance to nationals; no other entrants from states that offer the competition/contests at the state level will be eligible for those state-level-offered competitions/and contests.
+For nationals, schools are permitted to replace up to fifty percent of the original team members that qualified at the statelevel. - For states that do not offer state-level competitions/contests, students may register to compete in those events at the Educators Rising National Conference.
+This applies to all Educators Rising national competitions/contests. - For example, if you want to compete in Impromptu Speaking but place eleventh or lower in your state-level Impromptu Speaking competition or don't compete in the state-level competitions at all - you, unfortunately, can't compete in Impromptu Speaking at the Educators Rising National Conference this year.
+If you live in a state that didn't hold an Impromptu Speaking state-level competition, you may register to compete in that event at the Educators Rising National Conference.